 There are two kinds of targeting strategies that focus on either interest or behavior.
 Interest targeting relies on the data given by your audience on your website or on their profile pages that are worth testing, while behavior targeting focuses on the purchasing practices of consumers such as how frequently they use their credit cards or which products are they more inclined to buy.

 Here are some targeting channels you may use to gather data:

 Using Google Ads can help you identify which keywords your target market uses on the Google search engine so you can determine their interests and needs.
 You can also discover other relevant demographics such as age, location, affinities, and even income by using Google Ads.
-All these can be useful for when you create your target market statement.
+All these can be useful when you create your target market statement.

 Facebook and Instagram share the same developers who are focused on campaigns that promote brand awareness, reach, engagement, and lead generation.
-These apps store traffic data which you can use when developing your own social media campaigns.
+These apps store traffic data that you can use when developing your own social media campaigns.

 One channel that’s great for niche marketing and business to business campaigns is Linkedin.
 Though smaller in user population, the platform allows you to target the right audiences more effectively since you’ll be able to know what industry they belong to or what their professional credentials are so you can draft your messaging and brand awareness for a specific market.

 Lastly, Twitter gives you a good chance of boosting your engagement and online presence, while also increasing conversions by giving you keyword preferences, demographics, behaviors and interests from users.

 Some of these platforms allow you to enable customer audience targeting after 90 days of account activity or for a minimum spend of $50,000.
 Once you’ve unlocked this feature, you’ll get more useful data that will help you define and engage the right audiences online and improve your marketing strategies tremendously.